-Over fifty national leaders of the U.S. Network for Democracy in Brazil met at Georgetown University on Saturday, October 19 for its Second National Meeting.
-The purpose of the gathering was to evaluate the Network’s work since its founding meeting at Columbia Law School on December 1, 2018 and make plans for broadening and strengthen its activities nationwide.
+Over fifty national leaders of the U.S. Network for Democracy in Brazil met at Georgetown University on Saturday, October 19, 2019 for the Network’s Second National Meeting.
+The purpose of the gathering was to evaluate the Network’s efforts since its founding meeting at Columbia Law School in New York City on December 1, 2018 and to make plans for broadening and strengthening its activities nationwide.

 Opening Session

-The event opened with greetings from Bryan McCann, Professor of Brazilian history at Georgetown University, who hosted the event.
-Gladys Mitchell-Walthour, President of the Brazilian Studies Association and Association Professor of African and African Diaspora Studies at the University of Wisconsin, Milwaukee, emphasized the importance of doing work to support Afro-Brazilians and denounced the increase in state violence against people of color in Brazil.
+The event opened with greetings from Bryan McCann, Professor of Brazilian History at Georgetown University, who hosted the event.
+Gladys Mitchell-Walthour, President of the Brazilian Studies Association and Associate Professor of African and African Diaspora Studies at the University of Wisconsin, Milwaukee, emphasized the importance of doing work to support Afro-Brazilians and denounced the increase in state violence against people of color in Brazil.
 A representative of the Landless Peasants Movement (MST) described the attacks on rural social movements in Brazil, the fires in the Amazon region, and the need for international solidarity.
-Natalia de Campos, a member of Defend Democracy in Brazil/New York, related activities in the New York area, including the actions of those who protested the fact that the Brazil-U.S. Chamber of Commerce gave Bolsonaro “The Person of the Year Award” and managed to block his visit to New York.
+Natalia de Campos, a member of Defend Democracy in Brazil/New York, related activities in the New York area, including the actions of those who protested the fact that the Brazil-U.S. Chamber of Commerce gave Bolsonaro “The Person of the Year Award” and who managed to block his visit to New York.
 Andrew Miller of Amazon Watch discussed the nationwide concern about the current deforestation of the Amazon and the assault on indigenous people.
 Jean Wyllys, former Brazilian Congressman and currently a Visiting Scholar at Harvard University, then gave a rousing talk about the importance of resisting the current government, its policies and fake news, and developing international solidarity.

 National Report and Plans for the Future

-These remarks were followed by a national overview of the Network’s activities since December by James N. Green, Professor of Brazilian History at Brown University and National Coordinator of the U.S. Network for Democracy in Brazil.
+These remarks were followed by an overview of the Network’s national activities since December by James N. Green, Professor of Brazilian History at Brown University and National Coordinator of the U.S. Network for Democracy in Brazil.
 He reminded attendees that the U.S. Network was democratic, decentralized, and non-partisan and that its three main goals were to:

-(1) inform the US public about the current situation in Brazil; (2) defend the progressive social, economic, political and cultural advances achieved in Brazil in recent years; (3) support social movements, community organizations, ONGs, universities, among others that are currently at risk in Brazil.
-Green pointed out people organized over 50 events throughout the United States around March 14, the anniversary of the assassination of Marielle Franco and Anderson Gomes, and activists in New York City, especially Defend Democracy in Brazil, played a crucial role in Bolsonaro’s decision not to come to the City to receive his award.
-Due to Network links with the group in Austin, Texas, we were also able to support organizing a protest in Dallas where an alternative event was set up to honor Bolsonaro.
+(1) inform the US public about the current situation in Brazil; (2) defend the progressive social, economic, political and cultural advances achieved in Brazil in recent years; and (3) support social movements, community organizations, ONGs, and universities, among institutions, that are currently at risk in Brazil.
+Green acknowledged people who organized over 50 events throughout the United States around March 14, the anniversary of the assassinations of Marielle Franco and Anderson Gomes, and activists in New York City, especially Defend Democracy in Brazil, who played a crucial role in Bolsonaro’s decision not to come to the City to receive his award.
+Due to Network links with the group in Austin, Texas, we were also able to support organizing a protest in Dallas, where an alternative event was set up to honor Bolsonaro.